browserhtml/browserhtml/README.md

 It uses a `xul:window` that loads the Firefox.html app into an iframe.
-The `xul:window` is still required to build a native window (draw in title bar, support opening animations, native colors, ...).
+The `xul:window` is still required to build a native window (draw in title bar, support opening animations, native colors, …).
 Eventually, I want to kill this window and bring these native features to HTML.
-This window is nothing but a window with window controls (close,minimize,maximize).
+This window is nothing but a window with window controls (close, minimize, maximize).